eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

  - **CPUs (optional)** - This value specifies how many CPUs a container can use.
 Decimal values are allowed, so if set to 1.5, the container will use at most one and a half cpu resource.

 - **GPUs (optional)** - This field configures how many Nvidia GPUs a container can use.
 Allowed values are 'all' or an integer number.
+If there's no Nvidia GPU installed, leave it empty.
+The Nvidia Container Toolkit must be installed on the system to correctly configure the service, otherwise the container will not start.

 - **Volume Mount (optional)** - This field accepts a comma-separated list of system-to-container file mounts.
 This allows for the container to access files on the host machine.